 Seeing that we spend a lot of our time driving around, we can be trapped in our vehicles at any time due to various unpredictable on-the-road events.
-Having a vehicle survival kit in your car can save the day when no one else is around to give you a helping hand.
+Having a vehicle survival kit in your car can save the day.
+It will become useful when no one else is around to give you a helping hand.
 Sinkholes, rollovers, natural disasters and even unknown terrain could turn deadly if you are not prepared.

 Accidents happen all the time and misfortune doesn’t care if you are running errands, if you are on vacation or if you are driving in the backcountry.
 Before you open your vehicle survival kit, you should start by assessing your situation.
 Answering to the following questions will condition your next steps: